Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 800
 - Host:   Required.
 - N/S:    The task may always return 0xC000 indicating unsuccessful move.
-- Param1: Target file name page in Data memory.
+- Param1: Target file name offset in CPU Data memory.
-- Param2: Target file name offset in page (only bits 7-11 are used).
-- Param3: Source file name page in Data memory.
+- Param2: Source file name offset in CPU Data memory.
-- Param4: Source file name offset in page (only bits 7-11 are used).
-- Ret.
-A: Index of kernel task or 0x8000 if no more task slots are available.
+- Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

 Moves (renames) a file, or deletes it.
 Deleting can be performed by setting the target name an empty string.

 The file names are excepted to be zero terminated UTF-8 strings.

+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

 The return of the kernel task is 0x8000 if the move succeed.
 Otherwise bit 14 is set, and bits 0 - 13 provides a fault code.